 All these categories fit the Puritans, and then some.

 We have some unfair misconceptions of the Puritans.
 They were not, “Puritanical” in their morals.
 At Harvard College, which they founded, a mug of beer came with the “meal plan” for lunch. . . and breakfast.
-A surprising number of sermons (which were lengthy) dealt with sex and sexuality.
+A surprising number of sermons (which were lengthy) dealt with sexuality.
 In one town a married woman complained to the Church elders that her husband was not, shall we say, performing his husbandly duties in the bedroom.
 The husband got put in the stockade for a day, with a sign around his neck indicating the reason for his being there.

 But the Puritans were deadly serious about their mission, and about life in general.
 They wanted to leave England not so much because they were sorely oppressed, but because England would let them fully live out how they perceived God’s call on their lives.
 The Puritans did not want merely to tweak society, but remake it from top to bottom along more Biblical lines.
 England simply offered no room for this, and so, like Constantine (Constantinople) and Ikhneton (Amarna) before them, they sought a fresh canvas to live out their vision.

 They did not do this blindly.
 After all, God had already called a people to flee a wicked land, and led them to a new place where He gave them special laws to live as a witness to the nations.
 The Puritans modeled themselves on Israel, which perhaps explains the vast increase in Old Testament names like Jacob, Joseph, Sarah, etc. in Puritan communities.* Some went so far as to give their children hortatory names, with actual examples like. . .

 - Kill-sin (last name, Pemble)

 And the very unfortunate young lady who was named